uibk-uncover/KnowYourLibrary/README.md

 # KnowYourLibrary

-This is an official code repository for paper *Benes, Hofer, Böhme: Know Your Library: How the libjpeg Version Influences Compression and Decompression Results* [[1](#1)], published by its authors.
-It contains codebase to perform systematic comparison of all libjpeg versions since 1998.
+This is the code repository for the paper *Know Your Library: How the libjpeg Version Influences Compression and Decompression Results* [[1](#1)].
+It contains the codebase to replicate the systematic comparison of all libjpeg versions between 1998 and 2022.

 ## Setup